 You may eligible if your income is low because you claim other benefits or because you are in low paid work.
 Workers may also be eligible to claim Working Tax Credits to top-up their income.
 Child Benefit and Child Tax Credits are available if you have dependent children.

-Visit gov.uk for more information about all the above benefits or contact Student Advice to discuss your options.
+Visit gov.uk for more details on benefits or contact Student Advice to discuss your options.
 Part-time students are not exempt from paying Council Tax.
-So, if you are liable to pay Council Tax contact your local Council to find out if you are eligible for any financial help meeting this cost.
-Each Council has its own Council Tax Support scheme so help will vary depending on your circumstances and where you live.
-Visit gov.uk for more details.
+So, if you are liable to pay Council Tax contact your local council to find out if you are eligible for any financial help meeting this cost.
+Each council has its own Council Tax Support scheme so help will vary depending on your circumstances and where you live.